New York State to receive more at-home COVID tests for students

 “We are keeping our schools open,” said Hochul.
 “Let me repeat that.
 We are keeping schools open.”

-The governor said each child will be sent home with 2 test kits in their backpack.
+The governor said each child will be sent home with two test kits in their backpack.

 “We want to make sure that as kids come back in January, that we are keeping them in school,” explained Kathryn Garcia, Director of State Operations.
 “Another million tests will be going to the county emergency managers.
 In addition, we are going to send 1.6 million tests to NYC.”